AmericanPresidentJimmyCarter/simple-flux-lora-training/README.md

 Now we train flux.
 Your first task it to make a VM with enough space on it to train flux.

 Note: If this if your first time using vast.ai, you may be prompted to first select your training template docker image.
-Just select the first one then select **Instances** -> **Create one!** after.
+Just select the CUDA 12.4 template then select **Instances** -> **Create one!** after.

 ![](images/selecttemplate.png)